Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 The question isn’t whether these services have value—they do.
 The question is whether 2-3% of your sale price is the appropriate fee for delivering them, especially when homes sell quickly with minimal marketing effort.

 Commission is just one line item.
-See the full 90-day breakdown — median prices, days on market, and what sellers in your area are actually keeping.
+See the full picture.
+Free 90-day MLS report with what sellers in your area are actually keeping.

 Chicago Commission Rates by Property Type